It pays to listen to yoga music while doing the poses. Explore the many benefits of calming sounds to your mind and well-being.

 - It boosts oxygen saturation, which people with sleep apnea needs.
 This then results in less snoring sounds and disturbances.

-If you struggle with sleep, you can do yoga and take Relax & Unwind.
-You can also listen to yoga music.
+If you struggle with sleep, you can do yoga and also listen to yoga music.

 A 2018 research revealed that music could be a low-cost but effective sleeping aid, especially for people with sleeping disorders.
 These include insomnia, which is the inability to fall asleep or maintain sleep.